jeremyephron/pyyarl/README.md

 when the period has elapsed, rather than using a sliding window, or they may mark a task as done prior to running the function rather than after.

-`pyyarl` uses a sliding window of completion times to enforce the rate limit, and is simple to use. `pyyarl` currently supports single and multithreaded execution.
+`pyyarl` uses a sliding window of completion times to enforce the rate limit and is simple to use. `pyyarl` currently supports single and multithreaded execution.

 ## Table of Contents